an0s-voldigoad/PascoLock/README.md

 ## 🗣️ NOTE
 This tool is made for beginner friendly and its in it testing/beta stage.
 Some of its root files may or maynot work such as <code>gui.py</code> which runs a GUI which runs a gui using tkinter may have issue in running.
+- HIBP which checks breaches of your password needs an internet connection to run properly

 ## 🔖 THANKS FOR USING THIS TOOL, MAKE SURE TO GIVE A STAR AND A FOLLOW IF YOU LIKE THIS PROJECT🔥